-City Housing Fund: City Council allocated \$12 million to incentivize and help finance the development of affordable housing in Sedona Sedona Workforce Homeownership Assistance Program for eligible workers Sedona Employer Assisted Housing Program for City of Sedona employees Rent Local: City pays STR owners within City limits to rent to a local worker for at least one year

-Deed Restriction Program: Homeowner may place a voluntary deed restriction on their property preventing its use as a STR
+- City Housing Fund: City Council allocated \$12 million to incentivize and help finance the development of affordable housing in Sedona - Sedona Workforce Homeownership Assistance Program for eligible workers - Sedona Employer Assisted Housing Program for City of Sedona employees - Rent Local: City pays STR owners within City limits to rent to a local worker for at least one year - Deed Restriction Program: Homeowner may place a voluntary deed restriction on their property preventing its use as a STR - City Housing Program: www.sedonaaz.gov/housing

-City Housing Program

-Existing housing types in Sedona, as of 2023.
-Single-family homes are the biggest slice of the pie.
-Source: City of Sedona, 2023
+Figure 5.1.
+Single-family houses are the biggest slice of the pie.
+Source: City of Sedona, 2022.